edammer/GOparallel/README.md

 GMTdatabaseFile="c:/BaderLabGO/current.gmt"   # e.g. "Human_GO_AllPathways_with_GO_iea_June_01_2022_symbol.gmt"
                                               # Current month release will be downloaded if file does not exist.
-					      # Specify a nonexistent file to always download the current database.
+					      # **Specify a nonexistent file to always download the current database to this folder.**
+					      # Database .GMT file will be saved to the specified folder with its original date-specific name.
             #path/to/filename of ontology database for the appropriate species (no conversion is performed)
             #BaderLab website links to their current monthly update of ontologies for Human, Mouse, and Rat, minimally
             #http://download.baderlab.org/EM_Genesets/current_release/